foxbunny/duckweed/README.md

 # Under construction

 Duckweed is still in very very early stages of development.
-A proof-of-concept application can be found [on GitHub](https://github.com/foxbunny/selm).
-The current Duckweed code base is an effort to factor out the reusable parts from that repository, clean it up, write documentation...
+Don't expect it to be production-ready.

 # License